flokoe/bash-hackers-wiki/docs/commands/builtin/return.md

 ### Exit status

-If everything is okay, the `return` command doesn\'t come back.
+If everything is okay, the `return` command doesn't come back.
 If it comes back, there was a problem in doing the return.

   Status   Reason